 Mr. Oppenheim and I had a long chat at the IIUSA conference in Seattle and we discussed the retrogression scenario for India.
 Back then itself, he had prophesied that India will become current by July 2020.
 One of the main reasons that Mr. Oppenheim indicated at that time was the slow processing of I-526s by USCIS IPO.
-His department which allocates Visa numbers for all approved I-526s have visibility into the number of approved I-526s by country and he could see back then that Indian 526s were not getting approved in big numbers for the retrogression to prolong.
+His department which allocates Visa numbers for all approved I-526s has visibility into the number of approved I-526s by country and he could see that Indian 526s were not getting approved in big numbers for the retrogression to continue.

 Charlie did however mention that this is only a short term phenomenon and India will get retrogressed again in FY 2021.
 Well, this was before Coronavirus came and upended the entire world.

-Last week, Charlie was again speaking at the IIUSA conference webinar and he mentioned that can see India being current into Q1 FY 2021 because of consulate closings around the world and increase of visa numbers for all EB-5 countries in FY 2021.
-(Any leftover unused family category visa numbers in FY 2020 will be transferred to EB categories in percentages set by the INA act).
+Last week, Charlie was again speaking at the IIUSA conference webinar and he mentioned that he can see India being current into Q1 FY 2021 because of consulate closings around the world and increase of visa numbers for all EB-5 countries in FY 2021.
+The increase is because, any leftover unused family category visa numbers in FY 2020 will be transferred to EB categories in percentages set by the INA act.
+As all consulates are closed currently and Trump’s EO bans entry of family preference visa holders till Dec 30 2020, a whole bunch of visa numbers will be allocated to the EB5 category in FY 2021.
 Normally there are 10,000 EB-5 visas issued per year, out of which any country can get a maximum of ~7%, which works out to around 700 visas per country.

 What does this mean for an Indian EB-5 applicant currently looking at investing $900,000 USD?